sercrod/sercrod/docs/papers/nablla-model-attribute-full-regeneration-en.md

 ### 8.4 Alignment with DOM engine optimizations

-The Nablla type model uses the DOM engine directly, without extra layers such as virtual DOM or custom diff structures.
+The Sercrod type model uses the DOM engine directly, without extra layers such as virtual DOM or custom diff structures.

 Thus: